 Perhaps the greatest apostle of St. Therese in the new world was Fr.
 Albert Dolan, O. Carm.
 A gifted preacher and prolific writer, he introduced the Little Flower to millions.
 To insure that his work would continue, he founded the Society of the Little Flower in 1923.

-Over seventy-five years later it has become the largest organization in the world promoting devotion to St. Therese and teaching her "little way of spiritual childhood."
+Over ninety years later it has become the largest organization in the world promoting devotion to St. Therese and teaching her "little way of spiritual childhood."
 The message of St. Therese's life is timeless.
 She is a powerful messenger of God's love to the modern world.

 There are now more than 500,000 active friends of the Society of the Little Flower throughout the world.
 They take great pride and joy in their devotion because she has touched their lives many times with her "shower of roses."
 She continually leads them to discover God's love in their lives.
 This is why they try to imitate her "little way" each day and spread her devotion.
 Devotees of Therese share a closeness with her that is truly inspiring.